-Big ticket items such as moving expenses, purchasing a computer, and daycare are allowable expenses, see pages 11-13.
+Big ticket items such as moving expenses, purchasing a computer, medical expenses (not covered by health insurance) and daycare are allowable expenses, see pages 10-12.
 Receipts must be provided.

 Pre-law educational loans

 Pre-law educational loans, unless in repayment while you are a J.D. student, are not considered in the calculation of unmet need.